hack-bar/hackbar.github.io/content/events/23_hackbar_dec/index.md

 ---

 # Intro
-hackbar.ch is a free and open event, focused on (cyber-)security and the <3 for computers.
+The hackbar.ch event is focused on (cyber-)security and the <3 for computers.
 Everybody is welcome.

 # What
 Initially, the idea was to meet up to watch live-streams of the yearly [Chaos Communication Congress (CCC)](https://en.wikipedia.org/wiki/Chaos_Communication_Congress) together.